withastro/docs/src/pages/en/guides/markdown-content.md

 You can customize how remark parses your Markdown in `astro.config.mjs`.
 See [the reference documentation](/en/reference/configuration-reference/#markdown-options) for full configuration details or follow our guides below on how to add remark plugins and customize syntax highlighting.

-:::note
+:::note[mdx]
-These instructions are for standard Markdown.
-If you need to configure MDX, then see the relevant section in the [MDX integration guide](/en/guides/integrations-guide/mdx/#configuration).
+The instructions below are for configuring standard Markdown.
+To configure MDX plugin and frontmatter options, please see the relevant section in the [MDX integration guide](/en/guides/integrations-guide/mdx/#configuration).
 :::

 ### Markdown Plugins